chiizujin/edsa/README.md

 ### Latest updates

+**2025-08-18**
+- Fixed missing dependency reference in Infirmary DS update installer.
+  **Note:** *You do not need to reinstall the agent if you have already installed it by manually copying iromcross2.c16 into the Images folder.*

 **2025-08-16**
-Infirmary Docking Station update released.
+- Infirmary Docking Station update released.
 Original agent by Lis Morris.

 ### Downloading